 Here, it is said God creates animals and other creatures so Adam could have a said ‘help meet’, but it didn’t work out, so then he made Eve.
 The reasoning behind this term, is a bit like the word helpmate, only here a helpmeet, is a more hardcore interpretation of the role of a woman and ultimately, a wife.

-This usually translates to staying in the home, undertaking domestic tasks, bearing children and being submissive to the husband (Usually in all things.
+Certain folks interpret this as staying in the home, undertaking domestic tasks, bearing children and being submissive to the husband (Usually in all things.
 Yes, this teaching can and has lead to various abuses and victim blaming) and the other men in their lives.
 On having children, this can be anywhere from one to as many as you can have, as seen in the Quiverfull movement where ‘helpmeet’ is often used.

 This argument is often argued with interpretations of 1 Corinthians 11 and Ephesians 5.
-In fundamentalist communities (such as Independent Fundamental Baptists) Biblical Literalism is the norm, so these verses, as well as the rest of the Bible (a text that heavily uses symbolism and metaphor) are taken very literally.
+In fundamentalist communities (such as Independent Fundamental Baptists) Biblical Literalism is the norm, so these verses, as well as the rest of the Bible (a text that heavily uses symbolism and metaphor), are taken very literally.
 Biblical Literalism is also frequent in Evangelical churches and can be used in various other denominations, as well as down to personal interpretation.

 LET HIM LEAD – As I said before, patriarchy is the norm and again, using the Bible to justify this, if I had a pound for every time I heard this phrase, I’d be a rich woman.
 This states that that man is the head of the house and the family, he should ‘lead’ the marriage and family, while the woman is to be ‘submissive’ to her husband, citing Ephesians 5:22-24 KJV: “Wives, submit yourselves unto your own husbands, as unto the Lord.
 For the husband is the head of the wife, even as Christ is the head of the church: and he is the saviour of the body.
 Therefore as the church is subject unto Christ, so let the wives be to their husbands in everything.”

-Complementarianism is championed, a model sometimes particularly seen in Abrahamic faiths that men and women are equal, but have different roles in life, marriage etc. that compliment the other.
+Complementarianism is championed, a model sometimes particularly seen in Abrahamic faiths that men and women are equal, but have different roles in life, marriage etc. that complement the other.
 It’s quite traditional and heteronormative, and some relationships and marriages where faith is a factor do run by complementarian principles and work well with it.

 However, complementarianism and male superiority can leave avenues open, as I’ve seen with prominent known fundamentalists, for abuse and victim blaming of wives for ‘not submitting enough’ if the husband becomes abusive, which is not ok and most Christians would widely condemn.
-This notion of ‘you just need to submit more’ taught by pastors and families alike, has led to deaths of women who were killed by their abusive husbands.
+This notion of ‘you just need to submit more’ taught by pastors and families alike, has led to the deaths of women who were killed by their abusive husbands.

 OBEDIENCE – I would just say ‘See above’, but even more sadly, this word takes a particularly sinister turn when children become involved.
 Having children is part of a traditional model, the more the better in Quiverfull movement, where birth control is not used and a goal is to effectively ‘out-breed’ non-Christians.
 In fundamentalism, obedience is expected.
 Not just from the wives, but from the children.

 There is a belief in fundamentalist spaces, that any sign of ‘disobedience’ in a child (basically kids just being kids) is sinful and they need to be punished for it, being taught to be obedient to the parents without question.
 This usually includes the physical punishment of children with various implements.
 There are teachings for physical ‘punishments’ in varying degrees depending on the child’s age, including babies.
-It’s incredibly upsetting and makes me seethe that these families are using ‘religious freedom’ to argue for this.
+It’s incredibly upsetting and makes me see that these families are using ‘religious freedom’ to argue for this.
 It’s sickening.
 Children should never be treated like this.

 With the very literal interpretation of the Bible, “Spare the rod, spoil the child,” can become a tool for abuse.
 The awful book To Train Up a Child by Michael and Debi Pearl, is frequently used and recommended in fundamentalist circles.
 It’s a horrible book that has been linked to the deaths of multiple children, along with lasting mental and physical trauma for countless more.
-For folks that are so adamant on ‘thinking of the children’ they sure love to traumatise them and advocate for their abuse under the guide of ‘discipline’.
+For folks that are so adamant on ‘thinking of the children’ they sure love to traumatise them and advocate for their abuse under the guise of ‘discipline’.
 It’s abuse, plain and simple.

 CONCLUSION